ChefJayPeek/readmeGenerator/README.md

     ### Questions

     ## Description
-    This project creates a README.MD file based on user input.
-Formatted and displayed in a concise and professional format.
+    ReadMe Generator dynamically creates README.md files based on user input.
+After answering a series of questions, ReadMe Generator outputs a README.md file that is concise and professionally formatted.

     ## Installation
-    None, just run with Node.js.
+    None, just run with Node.js

     ## Usage
-    Anyone can use it.
+    Anyone can use it to generate README.md files

     ## License
     wtfpl